-Assists faculty in resolving problems related to their university work experiences and understanding university policies and procedures
+Confidential free resource that assists faculty and staff in resolving problems related to their university work experiences and understanding university policies and procedures.

 • Faculty and Staff Assistance Program 866-467-0467 or 800-697-0353

 A 24-hour confidential counseling resource that is provided at no charge to employees and their dependents.